 ChatGPT, Perplexity or Claude: which one cites the most sources?+

 Perplexity cites the most sources explicitly.
-Designed as an answer engine, it systematically displays its numbered references beneath each answer.
+Built as an answer engine, it systematically displays numbered references under each answer.
 ChatGPT cites sources in web search mode, but more selectively.
-Claude cites mainly when you provide it with documents in context or via its web search.
+Claude cites mostly when you provide documents in context or via its web search.

 Should you optimize differently for each AI engine?+

 Partially.
-The foundation is shared: static HTML, dense citable passages, question-and-answer structure.
-But ChatGPT rewards off-site brand mentions (Reddit, YouTube, Wikipedia), Perplexity rewards freshness and source authority, and Claude rewards structural clarity.
-The foundation serves all three; the trade-offs are then made platform by platform.
+The foundation is shared: static HTML, dense citable passages, question-answer structure.
+But ChatGPT rewards off-site brand mentions (Reddit, YouTube, Wikipedia), Perplexity rewards freshness and source authority, Claude rewards structural clarity.
+The foundation serves all three; the trade-offs come next, per platform.

 Why isn't my site cited by ChatGPT?+

 Two causes dominate.
-First, your content depends on JavaScript: LLMs do not execute it, so they see nothing.
+First, your content depends on JavaScript: LLMs don't execute it, so they see nothing.
 Second, your brand lacks off-site mentions.
-According to the Ahrefs analysis from December 2025, these mentions correlate more strongly with citations than Domain Rating.
+According to Ahrefs' December 2025 analysis, these mentions correlate more strongly with citations than Domain Rating.

-Does FAQPage schema help you get cited by AI engines?+
+Does FAQPage schema help with AI engine citations?+

 Yes.
-FAQPage markup is a strong signal for AI Overviews and makes it easier for every engine to extract question-and-answer pairs.
-It makes your passages directly reusable, which increases the probability of a citation.
+FAQPage markup is a strong signal for AI Overviews and makes it easier for every engine to extract question-answer pairs.
+It makes your passages directly reusable, which increases the likelihood of a citation.